Pain While Breastfeeding: How To Find Relief

 “Breastfeeding is very natural and beautiful, but it’s not always intuitive,” explains Libby Milch, MSN, RN, IBCLC, lead lactation consultant at Franciscan Health Indianapolis.
 “You need a village of people and professionals around you to help you get started correctly, comfortably, and confidently.”

-Lactation consultants can help with many common concerns, including sore, cracked or bleeding nipples, as well as clogged ducts and mastitis, an inflammation of breast tissue that requires antibiotics.
+Lactation consultants at Franciscan Health can help with many common concerns, including sore, cracked or bleeding nipples, as well as clogged ducts and mastitis, an inflammation of breast tissue that requires antibiotics.
 Libby reassures moms that breastfeeding can be a pain-free and wonderful experience with a little problem-solving and support.

 5 Common Causes Of Pain While Breastfeeding